ebarylko/ai-ed.github.io/README.md

 ## Local development

-* If you want to view changes made to the site or execute acceptance tests, run `npm run start` to have `webpack` continuously compile the files.
-The site and tests will then use the newest compiled files.
+* If you want to view changes made to the site or execute acceptance tests, run `npm run start` beforehand.
+This will cause [webpack](https://webpack.js.org/) to continuously compile the files and have [Jekyll](https://jekyllrb.com/) (a static site generator) serve those files.

 ### Requirements